tamoghnaojha/tamoghnaojha.github.io/_pages/about.md

 * March 2025: Received research grant from TEXMiN Foundation (DST TIH).
 * February 2025: Serving as TPC for IEEE PIMRC 2025 and	VTC-Spring 2025.
 * January 2025: Joined the editorial board of Scientific Reports (Springer Nature).
+* December 2024: Best paper award at IEEE OCIT 2024.
+Congratulations to Amala.
 * December 2024: Mentor and host for ACM India Anveshan Setu program.
 * December 2024: Sreekar's work on `Scheduling in IEEE 802.15.4-DSME' accepted in IEEE WCNC 2025 to be held at Milan, Italy.
 * November 2024: Received _Special Lab Establishment grant_ of INR 29.97 Lakhs from IIT (ISM) Dhanbad.